nolange/cmake_xenomai/README.md

 #include <xenomai/bootstrap-template.h>
 ```

-that means you either have to copy it into the correcty directory of your xenomai
+that means you either have to copy it into the correctly directory of your xenomai
-installation `<includedir>/xenomai` od you have to make it available in some
+installation `<includedir>/xenomai` or you have to make it available in some
 other directory and add this to the include path.

 # Usage